loantruong/book-store-php/README.md

-### training project with PHP and MySQL
+# training project with PHP and MySQL

-# create online library with authentification
+## create online library with authentification

+## TODO front-end